woossi0/suite/docs/usermanual/source/webmaps/composer/styleview.rst

       Icons button in the style toolbar

 #.
-A list of the avilable icons in that project workspace will be shown, if any.
+A list of the available icons in that project workspace will be shown, if any.

    .. figure:: img/icons_list.png